Pakistanis in Germany: History

 There are 140,000 Germans that have a Pakistani migration background.
 Roughly every fifth Pakistani in Germany (21%) has been living in Germany for over 15 years prior to 2011.
 Just over 25% or around every fourth Pakistani living in Germany today came to Germany less than four years ago.
 Many young Pakistanis have come to Germany recently as students of science and technology in prestigious universities.
 The German government has established German Academic Exchange Service in Islamabad.
 These highly educated Pakistanis are serving in various sectors of the German economy.

 In 2021, 2,055 Pakistanis were naturalized as German citizens.
 Almost a third of all Pakistanis in Germany live in Hesse.
 There are approximately 1900 Pakistanis living in the northern city-state of Hamburg, about 1500 in Frankfurt am Main and almost 1400 in Berlin and its suburbs.
 In 2009, the German government estimated the number of people of Pakistani descent residing in Germany at 76,173.

 The tradition of Pakistanis coming to Germany for higher education was pioneered by the famous poet and philosopher Muhammad Iqbal.
-In 1907 Iqbal traveled to Germany to pursue a doctorate from the Faculty of Philosophy of the Ludwig-Maximilians-Universität in Munich.
+In 1907, Iqbal traveled to Germany to pursue a doctorate from the Faculty of Philosophy of the Ludwig-Maximilians-Universität München.
 Working under the supervision of Friedrich Hommel, Iqbal published a thesis entitled The Development of Metaphysics in Persia.